Details Mentoring

 • Work/professional goals, including strategic long-term goals (e.g., having a fully sustainable consulting practice within 6-8 years, attaining promotion and/or tenure), as well as more immediate goals (e.g., how to advertise for new clients, milestones to long-term goals).

-At JSM, mentor and mentee are expected to meet; please plan at least 1 hour.
+At the initial meeting, please plan at least 1 hour.
 The Mentoring Committee will strive to facilitate these meetings.
 The structure of the meeting is flexible and adaptable to the needs and preferences of both individuals.
-The most effective mentoring interaction is one that works well for both mentor and mentee.
+The most effective mentoring interaction is one that works well for both mentee and mentor.
 The following are only suggestions:

 • Establish rapport (10-15 minutes).
 Discuss professional and life trajectories and find common ground.